f500/ansible-project_deploy/README.md

     project_version: "master"

+When using the synchonize method, we recommend using a .rsync-filter file in the source folder, to exclude .git and other unneeded data to be transferred.

+If you use the "synchronize" strategy: you can set a timeout for the synchonize module

+    project_deploy_synchronize_timeout: 30
-If you use the "rsync" strategy: you must set the path to your local source

-The default assumes your playbook is located in /ansible/
+you must set the path to your local source (default assumes the playbook in /ansible/)

     project_local_path: "../"

 The source_path is used to fetch the tags from git, or synchronise via rsync.
 This way you do not have to download/sync the entire project on every deploy